fleschutz/PowerShell/Docs/list-aliases.md

 ## list-aliases.ps1 - Lists all PowerShell aliases

-This scripts lists all PowerShell aliases.
+This PowerShell scripts lists all PowerShell aliases.

 ## Parameters
 ```powershell